sarahjcotton/moodle-local_envbar/README.md

 databases, and still works even if you forget to do something.
 Ie it is the only near perfect fail safe way to detect an environment.

+Summary of situations covered:

+* In prod, with config, env bar doesn't show

+* In non-prod, with refreshed config, env bar shows custom bar

+* In non-prod, with zero config, env bar shows generic bar

 Installation
 ------------